Skip advert

 Evo rating

-Constant updates mean the 595 and 695 have generally kept pace with rivals in terms of infotainment, but before we get to that the cars do have some more fundamental issues that may immediately deter some buyers.
+Constant updates throughout their lives meant the 595 and 695 generally kept pace with rivals in terms of infotainment, but they do have some more fundamental issues that may immediately deter some buyers.

 The driving position is quite odd for a start.
 We’ve got used to small cars having raised seating positions and tall cabins but you really do feel quite perched in the Abarth, sat behind a steering wheel that’s canted away from you slightly like an old Mini (albeit not to the same extent, thankfully) and pedals that you almost press down rather than forwards.
 For taller drivers and front passengers you may find your knees rubbing against the centre console from which the gearshift sprouts, while room in the rear is tight.